Madhubala69/knee-osteoarthritis-detection-kl-grade-classification/README.md

 ## 🔥 Grad-CAM Explainability

 To improve clinical interpretability, the system generates Grad-CAM heatmaps that highlight the regions of the knee X-ray that contributed most to the model’s prediction.

-This allows medical professionals to visually verify whether the model is focusing on relevant anatomical structures such as:
+### Heatmap Highlights

 * Joint space narrowing
 * Osteophyte regions
 * Bone deformities
 * Sclerotic changes

+This helps medical professionals verify whether the model is focusing on clinically relevant anatomical structures rather than irrelevant image regions.

 ---